vesoft-inc/nebula-docs/docs-2.0/nebula-studio/use-console/st-ug-open-in-explore.md

 2. In the **Current Graph Space** field, choose a graph space name.
 In this example, **mooc_actions** is chosen.

 3. In the input box, enter an nGQL statement and click the button ![Icon of Run](../figs/st-ug-008.png "Run").

+  !!! note

-   > **NOTE**: The query result must contain the VIDs of the source vertex and the destination vertex of an edge.
+        The query result must contain the VIDs of the source vertex and the destination vertex of an edge.

    Here is an nGQL statement example.